mv1/djplugbot2/README.md

 - Greets the Joiners
 - Automatically woots (if script is function)
 - Gives out current song's link
+- Filters Bad | Racism | Fan beggin (deletes chat)
+- Alerts users that Fan begging is not allowed.

 More futures will be made.